rasumovsky/51_HggDM/README.md

 ### To do 4/17/2015:

-1) Implement bbH.
-DONE!
-Actually, implemented in DMAnalysis.
-Code runs over ggH sample, but bbH cross-sections are applied.
+1) Implement photon ID and isolation in DMEvtSelect

+2) Figure out gg_gjet normalization

-2) Implement fit plots for the workspace.
+3) Implement fit plots for the workspace.

+4) Make workspaces in loop over DM names.

+5) CLs and p0 code for DM

-3) Convert NPP code for toy MC
+6) Toy MC code for DM

 ### Introduction
 This package implements an analysis of ATLAS Experiment data designed to look